 Q5 - Are you able to remember your first call or the circumstances surrounding this call?

 A - " I don't specifically remember my very first call but I do remember being able to ride the tailboard.
 I really loved being able to ride the tailboard of the trucks.
 One time I was at church wearing a skirt when a fire call came in.
 I went to the hall putting on my knee high firefighter boots (before bunker pants were available) and climbing onto the tailboard trying to keep the skirt tucked in."

 If you are on Facebook, please make sure and check out our Facebook page and give it a like!
 Our feed is available right here on this site listed below.

-CHOWDER SALE AUGUST 14th!!
+CHOWDER SALE DECEMBER 11th!!

 We want to thank all of our customers for your continued patronage.
 We have decided to continue our monthly chowder sale in a "Drive-Thru" manner.
 Please follow the signs posted for the route and directions that are also listed below.
 There are some changes to the sale listed below: